mariadb-corporation/MaxScale/Documentation/Monitors/MariaDB-Monitor.md

 i.e qualified for read queries.

-Normally, a server is *Slave* if it is at least attempting to replicate from the master candidate or a relay (Slave_IO_Running is 'Yes' or 'Connecting', Slave_SQL_Running is 'Yes', valid replication credentials).
-The master candidate does not necessarily need to be writable, e.g. if it fails its *master_conditions*. *slave_conditions* sets additional conditions for a slave server.
+Normally, a server is *Slave* if it is at least attempting to replicate from the primary candidate or a relay (Slave_IO_Running is 'Yes' or 'Connecting', Slave_SQL_Running is 'Yes', valid replication credentials).
+The primary candidate does not necessarily need to be writable, e.g. if it fails its *master_conditions*. *slave_conditions* sets additional conditions for a replica server.
 This setting is an enum, allowing multiple conditions to be set simultaneously.

 The available conditions are:

 1. none : No additional conditions.
 This is the default value.
-2. linked_master : The slave must be connected to the master (Slave_IO_Running
+2. linked_master : The replica must be connected to the primary (Slave_IO_Running
-and Slave_SQL_Running are 'Yes') and the master must be *Running*.
-The same applies to any relays between the slave and the master.
+and Slave_SQL_Running are 'Yes') and the primary must be *Running*.
+The same applies to any relays between the replica and the primary.
-3. running_master : The master must be running.
+3. running_master : The primary must be running.
 Relays may be down.
-4. writable_master : The master must be writable, i.e. labeled *Master*.
+4. writable_master : The primary must be writable, i.e. labeled *Master*.
 5. primary_monitor_master : If this MaxScale is
-[cooperating](#cooperative-monitoring) with another MaxScale and this is the secondary MaxScale, require that the candidate master is selected also by the primary MaxScale.
+[cooperating](#cooperative-monitoring) with another MaxScale and this is the secondary MaxScale, require that the candidate primary is selected also by the primary MaxScale.

-For example, to require that the master server of the cluster must be running and writable for any servers to have *Slave*-status, set
+For example, to require that the primary server of the cluster must be running and writable for any servers to have *Slave*-status, set
 ```
 slave_conditions=running_master,writable_master